#Vinyl101 - Tips and Tricks when working with Heat Transfer Vinyl Part 1!

-As we all know, when working with heat transfer vinyl, we have to mirror the design before sending it to cut.
-But sometimes it could take so much time to mirror each and every layer especially if our design has multiple layers.
-With these #Vinyl101, we’ll help you to save so much time and effort.
+As we all know, when working with Heat Transfer Vinyl, we have to MIRROR the design before sending it to cut.
+But sometimes, it could take so much time to mirror each layer, especially if our design has multiple layers.
+With this # Vinyl101, we’ll help you to save so much time and effort.

 This trick will also save you from forgetting to mirror the design and wasting your vinyl.

 Another #Vinyl101 you could try is to put numbers on the carrier sheet of your HTVs.
-In this way, you’ll know exactly which layer/piece would go first.
+This way, you’ll know which layer/piece would go first.

-6. The right way of prepping your final substrate.
+6. The correct way of prepping your final substrate.

-Prepping your final substrate plays a big role in order for your heat transfer vinyl to stick better.
+Prepping your final substrate plays a significant role for your Heat Transfer Vinyl to stick better.
 That’s why for this next #Vinyl101, we will guide you on how you should properly prep your final substrate.

-First is to pre-wash - when working with fabrics as your final substrate, we strongly recommend to pre-wash them before applying the HTV.
-Fabrics tend to shrink after being washed, so if you apply the HTV before washing the fabric, there’s a possibility that the HTV will shrink with the fabric and may result to a wrinkled HTV design.
+First is to pre-wash - when working with fabrics as your final substrate, we strongly recommend pre-washing them before applying the HTV.
+Materials tend to shrink after being washed, so if you use the HTV before washing the fabric, there’s a possibility that the HTV will shrink with the fabric and may result in a wrinkled HTV design.

 Next is to use a lint roller.
-This is to make sure that your substrate free of any lints, dust, and tiny particles that may affect the adhesive of your heat transfer vinyl and might cause peeling.
+This is to make sure that your substrate is free of any lint, dust, and tiny particles that may affect the adhesive of your heat transfer vinyl and might cause peeling.

-And lastly is to pre-press the substrate.
-Pre-pressing the final substrate would help you apply the HTV easier and faster.
-The heat from the heat press or iron will dehydrate and remove any moisture from your final substrate.
-It would also remove any wrinkles and creases that may hinder the vinyl to adhere on the substrate properly.
+And the last part of prepping is to pre-press the substrate.
+Pre-pressing the final substrate would help you apply the Heat Transfer Vinyl easier and faster.
+The heat from the heat press or iron will dehydrate and remove moisture from your final substrate.
+It would also remove any wrinkles and creases that may hinder the vinyl from adhering to the substrate correctly.

 7. Use a teflon sheet when pressing the HTV.

-Before pressing the heat transfer vinyl, make sure to cover the top of the vinyl with a teflon sheet.
-This to prevent your vinyl from melting and sticking to your heat press or final substrate.
+Before pressing the Heat Transfer Vinyl, make sure to cover the top of the vinyl with a teflon sheet.
+This cover prevents vinyl from melting and sticking to your heat press or final substrate.

-You could also use a heavy duty magnets to hold the teflon sheet to your heat press.
+You could also use heavy-duty magnets to hold the teflon sheet to your heat press.
 By doing this, you will never forget to put a teflon sheet before pressing your heat transfer vinyl since the teflon sheet is already attached to your heat press!

 8. Find the center of your shirt!

-Having a trouble on placing your heat transfer vinyl because you can’t locate the center of your shirt?
-Here’s the perfect #Vinyl101 for you to easily find the center your HTV on a shirt!
+Have trouble placing your Heat Transfer Vinyl because you can’t locate the center of your shirt?
+Here’s the perfect #Vinyl101 for you to quickly find the center of your HTV on a shirt!

 First is to fold your shirt in half (shoulder to shoulder).
-And then press it until there’s a small crease down the middle.
-Next is to fold the design in half (sticky sides-facing out).
-And lastly, is to line up both of the folds and start pressing your design into the substrate.
+And then press it until there’s a slight crease down the middle.
+Next, fold the design in half (sticky sides facing out).
+And lastly, it is to line up both folds and start pressing your design into the substrate.

 9. Use masking tape or painter’s tape on glitter HTVs.

-Glitter HTVs are thicker than the normal HTVs and we know the struggles of keeping them stuck on the mat while cutting them.
-Use painter’s tape or masking tape and tape the edges of the HTV onto the mat to prevent them from peeling off the mat while cutting them.
+Glitter HTVs are thicker than the normal HTVs, and we know the struggles of keeping them stuck on the mat while cutting them.
+Use painter’s or masking tape and tape the edges of the HTV onto the mat to prevent them from peeling off while cutting them.

 10. Weed on a warm surface.

 When weeding your decal, try weeding on a warm surface like the bottom plate of your heat press.
-This way, the HTV will slightly heat up and will help you pull/weed the vinyl easier than before.
+This way, the HTV will heat up slightly and help you pull/weed the vinyl easier.

 Note: This #Vinyl101 only works for HTVs with a sticky carrier sheet.

 And that’s it for this article!
-We truly hope that these #Vinyl101 will help you on your future projects.
+We genuinely hope that these #Vinyl101 will help you on your future projects.
 If you want to know more tips and tricks, let us know by sending us a message on our social media accounts.
 Or you can check out our posts there as we post #Vinyl101 regularly.
 We also post new products, project inspirations/ideas, store discounts, and more!
-Also, check out our online store for your heat transfer vinyl and adhesive vinyl needs!
+Also, check out our online store for your Heat Transfer Vinyl and adhesive vinyl needs!

-Stay tuned for the part 2 of this article to know more #Vinyl101 Tips and Tricks!
+Stay tuned for part 2 of this article to know more #Vinyl101 Tips and Tricks!